United Independent School District: History

 The district was created in 1961 via the consolidation of the former Cactus, Johnson, and Nye school districts.
 The "Big Three" involved in the establishment of UISD were rancher Joe B. Finley, Amparo Gutierrez, and John W. Arndt, all of whom have schools named in their honor.

 By the 2000s, United ISD had a rapidly growing student population due to the burgeoning populations of many colonias along the Texas-Mexico border.
 As of the 2000s, United ISD gains about 1,500 students per year.

 On November 5, 2013, voters handily approved a $408.7 million school bond issue to acquire land, construct new schools, and expand other facilities.
 The tabulation in a low-turnout election was 5,148 (66.1 percent) in support and 2,643 (33.9 percent) in opposition.

 In 2009, the school district was rated "academically acceptable" under the accountability ratings system used by the Texas Education Agency.

-In 2023, Police lied to judge and falsified information to make a false arrest.